Dru-Mara/EvalNE/README.md

 Setting the SCORES option to `%(maximize)` will generate a similar output file as before.
 The content of this file, however, will be a table (Alg. x Networks) containing exclusively the score specified in the MAXIMIZE option for each combination of method and network averaged over all experiment repeats.
+In addition a second table indicating the average execution time per method and dataset will be generated.

-Additionally, if the option TRAINTEST_PATH contains a valid filename, EvalNE will create a file with that name under each of the OUTPATHS provided.
-In each of these paths the library will store the true and false train and test sets of edge.
+If the option CURVES is set to a valid option then for each method dataset and experiment repeat a PR or ROC curve will be generated.
+If the option SAVE_PREP_NW is set to True, each evaluated network will be stored, in edgelist format, in a folder with the same name as the network.

-**NOTE**: The tabular output is not available for mixes of directed and undirected networks.
+Finally, the library also generates an `eval.log` file and a `eval.pkl`.
+The first file contains important information regarding the evaluation process such as methods whose execution has failed, or validation scores.
+The second one encapsulates all the evaluation results as a pickle file.
+This file can be conveniently loaded and the results can be transformed into e.g. pandas dataframes or latex tables.

 ## Citation ##